jpreardon/good-morning-display/WORKLOG.md

 - Don't display trains that are on unscheduled tracks.
 Fixes #38

+Today, I want to create and start using my own station information.
+I don't need everything in the csv file, and I'd like the values to be a little easier to use (no spaces).

+- Create create-mta-station-json package.
+Fixes #36

 ### 2021-02-19

 Let's try to stop using the destination locations in favor of the last stop.